Account settings and security

 *May 5th, 2023*

-The public launch on [ProductHunt](https://www.producthunt.com/posts/phare-uptime) went well, we're happy to see the first unsolicited users signing up and using the platform.
-We're also happy to see that the platform is stable and reliable, as only a few minor bugs were reported and fixed since the launch.
+The public launch on [ProductHunt](https://www.producthunt.com/posts/phare-uptime) went well, with the first unsolicited users signing up and using the platform.
+The platform has stayed stable and reliable, with only a few minor bugs reported and fixed since the launch.

-Thanks to everyone who voted for us on ProductHunt and participated in any way to the launch, it means a lot.
+Thanks to everyone who voted on ProductHunt and participated in the launch.

-During the same period, we also acquired our first paying customer, which is a great milestone for the project.
+During the same period, the first paying customer joined, which is a great milestone for the project.

 ## Documentation